What we do

 We strongly believe that these students will benefit from choosing their own wardrobe and wearing new, well-fitting, back-to-school clothing and shoes.
 In turn, their increased confidence will lead to greater school success and improved social interaction.

-To provide new clothing at no cost to elementary students in Porter County from low-income families or families in-crisis in a supportive store-like environment.
+To provide new clothing and shoes at no cost to Porter County students from financially insecure or in-crisis families in a supportive store-like environment.

 When we put on a piece of clothing we cannot help but adopt some of the characteristics associated with it, even if we are unaware of it.